 Mission and & Goals of Orientation

-The purpose of the Summer Orientation Programs has been to provide new students and their families with an all-inclusive introduction to Daemen College that will ease their transition into the academic and social community of the institution.
-Furthermore, it is the goal of the Orientation Programs to provide students and their families with greater access to the services, information, and assistance needed to best prepare them for their progression into the College.
+The purpose of the Summer Orientation Programs is to provide new students and their families with an all-inclusive introduction to Daemen University that will ease their transition into the academic and social community of the institution.
+Furthermore, it is the goal of our Orientation Programs to provide students and their families with greater access to the services, information, and assistance needed to best prepare them for their progression into the University.

-In essence, therefore, the mission of a new student orientation is to:
+In essence, the mission of a new student orientation is to:

-- Assist new students (and their respective families) in their successful transition to the institution to which they have enrolled.
+- Assist new students (and their respective families) in their successful transition to Daemen University.

-- Expose new students to the broad educational opportunities at their institution including both academic and co-curricular experiences.
+- Expose new students to the broad educational opportunities at Daemen, including both academic and co-curricular experiences.

-- Contribute and aid in the appropriate retention of students at Daemen College.
+- Contribute and aid in the appropriate retention of students at Daemen University.

 - Promote a heightened awareness and respect for campus diversity and increase the sense of community.